1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/INSTALLATION.md

 On the _online_ system, clone this github repository underneath a folder of your choice:<br/>
 `git clone git@github.com:1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin.git`

-If you don't have `git` installed, use the https download option of the repositiory.<br/>
+If you don't have `git` installed, use the https download option of the repository.<br/>
 A _bitcoin_ folder should have been created.
 Make a copy of that folder and all of its subfolders and store it on a clean thumb drive.

 ## AIRGAP system

 Make sure that the requirements (see [Requirements](README.md#Requirements)) are met.<br/>
-The copy the _bitcoin_ folder and all of its subfolders from your thumb drive to a location of your choice on the _offline_ system.<br/>
+Then copy the _bitcoin_ folder and all of its subfolders from your thumb drive to a location of your choice on the _offline_ system.<br/>

 ## ONLINE system